charlesleonbarker/tornado/README.md

 - .NET SDK 8.x
 - Docker (for container builds)
-- kubectl (in the container, the API executes it)
+- Kubernetes API access (in cluster via service account, or local kubeconfig)
 - A Kubernetes cluster (k3d used by the dev deploy script)

 ## Local development